 My watercolor paintings are loose and spontaneous, painted with large washes and splatter, exaggerated color, and smooth gradations.
 My approach with watercolors is interpretive in nature.
 Put differently, these paintings take into consideration my interpretation of the animals spirit, not necessarily their true appearance.
 In the end, these paintings capture the animal spirit in a unique blend of realism and impressionism.
 For me, watercolor is the most exciting art medium.
-Many people think watercolor is the easiest of mediums to learn; but, that couldn’t be further from the truth!
 I believe it is the most misunderstood and most difficult medium to master.
-It requires patience, practice, technique, a lot of paper, and a love of experimentation.
+It requires patience, practice, technique, and a love of experimentation.
 One of the many reasons I love watercolor is because of the quick nature of the medium.
-You can create an epic painting, filled with movement and life, in a relatively short amount of time.
+Sometimes less is more, and is often the case with watercolors!

-Less often, I use black oil paint in a dry brush technique.
+My black and white painting are created in a dry brush technique using black oil paint.
 These paintings are created on stiff bristol board with small detail brushes and are the most realistic paintings I create.
 With that, comes a deep appreciation for the form of each animal, and really allows for a deep connection.